Of Thee I Sting

-Of Thee I Sting is a 1946 Warner Bros. cartoon directed by Friz Freleng, written by Michael Maltese and narrated by Robert C. Bruce that is a parody of World War II documentaries.
-Material was reused from the Target Snafu cartoon.
+Of Thee I Sting is a 1946 Warner Bros.
+Looney Tunes cartoon directed by Friz Freleng, written by Michael Maltese and narrated by Robert C. Bruce that is a parody of World War II documentaries.
+Material was reused from the Private Snafu cartoon Target: Snafu.
 The short was released on August 17, 1946.

 The title is a play on Of Thee I Sing.

 Plot

 In Target for Tonight-style (a diagram of the target is actually stamped "Target for Tonight" by an officer mosquito), a narrator briefs the audience on a mosquito attack upon a hapless man enjoying a day on a screened porch.
 It goes from (under)ground school to field training against "enemy" countermeasures such as insecticides and swatters, takeoffs from improvised "aircraft carriers" made from a sardine can with a cigarette lighter as its superstructure and other military weapons.

+The mosquitoes return to their bases after a successful mission, to the strains of the theme song of the film Captains of the Clouds.
+As they approach an aircraft carrier, they are misled into a swamp by a cross-eyed mosquito who is the signalman on the flight deck.
+Iris out.